Why are hydrants flushed?

 How much water does hydrant flushing use?

-No more water is sued than is absolutely necessary.
+No more water is used than is absolutely necessary.
 Once the water at the hydrant runs clear the flow is stopped.
 We appreciate your concern for water conservation.

 Thank you for your patience as we continue to maintain the water system.